 John Wesley Purcell III was born in Harlem on January 24, 1945, to Alice and John Purcell II.
 He lived in and loved New York City from birth until his sudden demise on January 12, 2020.
 John picked up the nickname “Butch” as a young child, and it became his moniker throughout his life.
 Many people never even knew his given first name.
 He was lovingly known to everyone as “Butch”.

-To send flowers in memory of John "Butch" Purcell III, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John "Butch" Purcell III, please visit our Heartfelt Sympathies Store.

 Butch graduated from Rice High School in New York and later went on to North Carolina Central College (now University).
 He was known all over campus as being a lively, friendly person but also for his love of basketball, which was evident as he always carried a ball around even in the dining hall.
 He loved North Carolina and made many lasting friendships at NCC.
 He loyally returned for many of the homecomings and was always known for being the person that made people feel important, engaged, and thoroughly entertained.
 Butch graduated from NCC with a Bachelor of Arts Degree.
 He continued his education here in New York and received his Master's in education and Counseling from Long Island University.